oussamazahdi/Minitalk/README.md

 - Only SIGUSR1 and SIGUSR2 signals can be used for communication
 - Global variables are forbidden
 - All memory allocated with `malloc` must be properly freed
-- The code must comply with the 42 Norm
+- The code must comply with the 1337 coding school Norm
 - Error handling must be thorough to avoid unexpected behavior

 ## 👤 Author